-- Using a T30 torx bit, remove the disc retaining screws. - Remove OEM disc from hub. - Using a wire brush, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat.
+- Use T30 Torx to remove disc retaining screws. - Remove OEM disc from hub. - Using some scotch brite, cleaner (WD-40 works well) and rags, clean the hub face, flange and caliper mounting surfaces to remove any dirt or rust and provide a nice clean and flat surface for your new discs and calipers to seat.